moveit/moveit2/README.md

 ## Supporters

-This open source project is maintained by supporters from around the world — see [MoveIt maintainers](https://moveit.ros.org/about/).
-Special thanks to contributor from Intel and Open Robotics.
+This open source project is maintained by supporters from around the world — see our [MoveIt Maintainers and Core Contributors](https://moveit.ros.org/about/).

 <a href="https://picknik.ai/">
   <img src="https://picknik.ai/assets/images/logo.jpg" width="168">
 </a>

-[PickNik Inc.](https://picknik.ai/) is leading and organizing the development of MoveIt 2.
+[PickNik Inc](https://picknik.ai/) is leading the development of MoveIt.
 If you would like to support this project, please contact hello@picknik.ai

 <a href="http://rosin-project.eu">